 Long-term, chronic stress can lead to health problems physically as well as mentally.
 From headaches to ulcers, sadness to social anxiety, stress can affect daily life.
 Using healthy ways to cope with stress daily will help manage the effects before they become a problem.

 3 T’s and Stress

-In The Wellness Way’s approach to care we talk about how the 3 T’s affect your body: toxins, thoughts, and trauma.
-Each of these add stress to the body.
-Not all stress is mental or emotional (thoughts), however that is the one most people associate with stress.
+In The Wellness Way’s approach to care, we talk about how the 3 T’s affect your body: toxins, thoughts, and trauma.
+Each of these adds stress to the body.
+Not all stress is mental or emotional (thoughts).
+However, that is the one most people associate with stress.
 Toxins put your organs and systems under stress in how they function.
-Many times these toxic loads can have emotional symptoms as well.
+Many times, these toxic loads can have emotional symptoms as well.
 Trauma or physical injury and disease don’t just cause physical discomfort or stress.
 Trauma can also cause emotional stress in dealing with pain or lack of function.
-Relieving each of these three, even any one, will have a remarkable impact on your health!
+Relieving each of these three, even just one, will have a remarkable impact on your health!